shadiakiki1986/docker-fscrawler/README.md

   shadiakiki1986/fscrawler
 ```

-Note that this will install fscawler 2.1 by default.
-To install 2.2, use `docker run ... --build-args FSCRAWLER_VER=2.2 ...`
+Note that the publishd dockerfile uses fscawler 2.1 by default ATM.
+To install 2.2, build your own image as below

 ## Building locally
   ```
   docker build -t fscrawler .
   ```

+use `docker build ... --build-args FSCRAWLER_VER=2.2 ...` to build the image using fscrawler 2.2